Members visit free all year! Join or renew today.

 Spiderman: Male, born June 14, 2002 at the Arizona-Sonora Desert Museum.
 Arrived at the Zoo on April 17, 2003.
-Identifiable by a dark mask.
+He got his name because of the dark “mask” around his face.

 Look below the rocky outcroppings or up high on the branches.